 If you want an easy and free way to do keyword research, then why not give Fatrank a try?

-You can use Fatrank to understand how your website’s performing in the ranking for particular keywords in Google and Bing.
+You can use Fatrank to understand how your website ranks for particular keywords in Google and Bing.

 Just head to your site, click on the Fatrank Chrome SEO extension icon, and type in a keyword.
 The extension then gives you the current Google ranking position for your specified domain and the URL of the page the keyword is ranking for.
 However, the tool only gives you the top 100 positions; if the domain isn’t ranking in the top 100, you get a ‘Not Found’ message.